Talk (Yes album): Recording

+Trevor Rabin, who produced, engineered, and co-wrote Talk—his final studio album with Yes.
+He is pictured here performing live in 2017.

-The majority of Talk was recorded and mixed at Rabin's home studio in Hollywood, California which he named The Jacaranda Room.
-(Note: In Rabin's native South Africa, Jacaranda is a type of flowering tree.)
-Additional recording took place at A&M Recording Studios in Hollywood.
-Rabin took charge of the album's production and opted for digital non-linear recording and editing over traditional tape, which allowed for audio tracks to be saved onto a hard drive in real time.
-He recalled: "Everyone thought I was nuts – but the band was great, very supportive", and they agreed to pursue it.
-Rabin said that Kaye was particularly enthusiastic and supportive in making the album, and described his role like "almost as a kind of co-producer".
-Although Kaye is credited to just playing the Hammond organ, Rabin said "his input was a lot more".
+The majority of Talk was recorded and mixed at Rabin's home studio in Hollywood, California, which he named The Jacaranda Room.
+(Note: In Rabin's native South Africa, the Jacaranda is a prominent urban flowering tree.)
+Additional recording sessions took place at A&M Recording Studios in Hollywood.
+Rabin assumed full responsibility for the album's production, opting for digital non-linear recording and editing over traditional analogue tape, which allowed audio tracks to be recorded directly onto hard drives in real time.
+To facilitate the project, Rabin upgraded his home studio with a DDA Profile mixing console.
+He recalled that while onlookers "thought I was nuts", the rest of the band was highly supportive of the approach.
+According to Rabin, Kaye was particularly enthusiastic, acting "almost as a kind of co-producer"; though Kaye is credited solely with playing the Hammond organ, Rabin emphasised that his creative input was significantly greater.